 This is a nice week of action with five matchups that will go a long way toward determining the Big Ten title chase—and possible NCAA bids.
 The steak vs. lobster match between the first-place Buckeyes and second-place Spartans is a five-star affair.
 Don’t miss it.

 It’s time to release my latest Big Ten men’s hoops power rankings.
 The rankings are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
 They’re simply my thoughts on where each Big Ten team stands right now and who would win on a neutral court.
 Agree?
 Disagree?
 Tweet @BTNBrentYarina or leave your comments below.
-This week’s rankings feature a new wrinkle, as I offer up my Big Ten MVP for all 12 teams now that we’ve reached the midpoint of the conference season.
-The stats that go along with each MVP includes conference games only.
+Also, did you see my top 10 plays from the past week?

 The Big Ten men’s basketball coaches held their weekly Big Ten teleconference Monday with reporters from around the league, and we’ve posted the audio from each phone interview in the post below.
 BTN.com will post these media sessions each Monday right up to the Big Ten Men’s Basketball Tournament, and all of our audio can be found in our BTN.com audio archive.

 Fourteen former Big Ten players will be fitted for rings after the New York Giants beat the New England Patriots, 21-17, Sunday night in Super Bowl XLVI (AP recap).
 Ex-Michigan WR Mario Manningham highlighted the group with five receptions for 73 yards, including a ridiculous 38-yard grab (watch the catch!) that helped set up New York’s game-winning score in the final minute.
 See how all Big Ten products did in the Super Bowl in this post.